evolvewithevan/auto-annotated-portfolio/content/pages/projects/project-one.md

 title: 'Art Meets Code: Reborn'
 colors: colors-a
 date: '2024-08-14'
-client: I wrote code for this shit
+client: I wrote python for this shit
 description: >-
   What started with me fucking around with my old scripts turned into this sweet piece of work.